ie3-institute/simona/docs/readthedocs/usersguide.md

        docker run -v `realpath input`:/input --rm simona

-Note that for the windows setup you have to manually enter the absolute path.So please replace this `realpath input` with the direcory in your local setup.
+Note that with a Windows setup, you have to manually enter the absolute path.
+So please replace \`realpath input\` with the full path to the project directory.

 5. Once the container runs, SIMONA executes the simulation using the mounted input data and produces output in the container.